Alexander Radó: Karta Mira

 The Karta Mira or World Map was an atlas that was begun by Radó in July 1964.
 The Soviet Union had used the 1-2,500,000 scale for their cartography since the 1930s and were familiar with its use.
 In 1956, the Soviet Union had approached the United Nations Economic and Social Council with a plan to produce a world map on the scale of 1:2,500,000, as they objected to the scale used on the International Map of the World at 1:1,000000, due to national security considerations.
 However, the plan was rejected by the United Nations.
 Radó managed to convince the Soviet Union and member countries of the communist block that the 1:2,500,000 scale was ideal and the smaller project was achievable.
 Radó had campaigned for better geographical maps in the communist bloc consisting of Hungary, German Democratic Republic, Soviet Union, Romania, Bulgaria, Poland and Czechoslovakia and particularly for production of topographical maps of cities that were so often kept secret, due to national security concerns.

 Radó presented the first sheet of the map to the 20th Geographical Congress in London in July 1964.
 The map was constructed from 262 sheets, consisting of 224 normal sheets and 38 overlapping sheets.
 Radó began production of the map as director, when he held a series of editorial meetings, between 1963 and 1979, in different socialist countries.
 The other important member of the Hungarian delegation was Árpád Papp-Váry, who acted as Radó's deputy from 1973 onwards.

-Atlas International Larousse, Politique et Aconomique
+Atlas International Larousse Politique et Economique

 In 1965, Radó produced a novel edition of a political and economic map in collaboration with French geographer, Ivan du Jonchay for the Larousse publishing house.
-The atlas was produced in three languages, French, English and Spanish with an index with 34000 entries and a table of statistics with 310 tables.
+The atlas was produced in three languages, French, English and Spanish with an index with 34,000 entries and a table of statistics with 310 tables.